rust-vmm/community/README.md

 ### Adding a New Virtualization Component

-If you a about a proposal about a new rust-vmm component, please open a [review request issue](https://github.com/rust-vmm/community/issues/new?assignees=&labels=&template=new-crate-request.md&title=Crate+Addition+Request).
+If you have a proposal about a new rust-vmm component, please open a [review request issue](https://github.com/rust-vmm/community/issues/new?assignees=&labels=&template=new-crate-request.md&title=Crate+Addition+Request).
 The issue must provide the explanations and justifications behind the need for a new component, highlighting the purpose of this new repository, how will it